 One of the most beloved Easter traditions comes in the form of vibrantly dyed eggs.
-They’re the perfect symbol of new beginnings, just like spring.
+They’re the symbol of new beginnings, just like spring.
 All members of the family can gather around the kitchen table and dip hard-boiled eggs into various colored dyes to create one-of-a-kind designs in this fun and festive activity.

-Klever Kits Easter Egg Dye Kit
+Klever Kits 41-Piece DIY Easter Egg Decorating Kit

 Includes: 9 dyeing cups, 9 color dye tablets, 9 egg stands, 2 egg dippers, 1 egg tray (with 9 slots), rhinestone stickers, Easter stickers, emoji stickers, 3D stickers, 8 felt-tip color pens, 1 red glitter glue tube